HIGH-TECH DENTISTRY AND AWARD-WINNING SMILE MAKEOVERS

 - IV sedation: The drug is given to the patient through the vein, and its effect can be experienced almost immediately.
 The level of sedation to be given can be adjusted by changing the dosage.

 With sedation dentistry, any dental procedure becomes easier and more comfortable for the patient.
-It is necessary to give complete disclosure of your medical health to your dentist before any dental procedure.
+But it is necessary to give complete disclosure of your medical health to your dentist before any dental procedure.